 During the entire meeting Munoz’s staccato speech pattern was non-stop.
 It was difficult to follow his rapid-fire style.
 His redundancy in repeating the same things over and over didn’t seem to fair well with a couple Board members.
 Munoz advised, “The way things are going it is very favorable to us.”
 McCleary said the DoF will not answer the question: “Is the bond a contract?”
 Adding “The DoF is in a very precarious position.”

-Munoz advised another option is to let the DoF sue “if we don’t pay”.
-He added, “We are not at risk of defaulting.
-Myers queried: “Where is the money now?”
+Munoz advised another option is to let the DoF sue [the city] “if we don’t pay”.
+He added, “We are not at risk [at this time] of defaulting.
+Myers queried: “Where is the [Bond] money now?”
 Answer: It’s in the bank… .”
 Munoz seems to have difficulty in distinguishing his role as a legal adviser opposed to the appearance of decision maker.

 There were only a few audience members at the meeting.
 Councilwoman Cora Heiser had her binder out studying issues and taking notes.
 Councilman Jim Harris was also in the audience.